matt-goldman/Maui.Plugins.PageResolver/README.md

 # TODO
 - [ ] Use refelction / code generation to automatically register pages and view models
 - [ ] (Pending C# 10) Add a global using for this package
-- [ ] Set upGitHub Action to publish package
+- [ ] Set up GitHub Action to publish package
 - [ ] (Possibly) change namespace used